Srinidhi945/AI-Powered-Expense-Tracker/README.md

-# AI-Powered Expense Tracker 🧠💸
+# AI-Powered Expense Tracker

 This is not just another expense tracker.
 This application leverages a suite of six specialized machine learning models to provide deep, actionable insights into your financial health.
-From predicting disposable income to detecting overspending and recommending personalized budgets, this tool is designed to be your intelligent financial co-pilot.
+From predicting disposable income to detecting overspending and recommending personalized budgets, this tool is designed to be your intelligent financial co-pilot
----

 ## 📚 Table of Contents